JamesAnderson27/oasis-build/README.md

 (3/20)

 	- Adding SCRIPTS to .py to continuously update NPS data.
-Minor configurations requires to integrate.
+Minor configurations required to integrate.
 	- Formatting changes: remove descriptor subheading + '!' to increase readability of directions.
 		- Feedback from 3/4 of participants: difficulty understanding 'select and search' campsite.
 	- Future directions
 		- User should be able to contribute to campsite DB.
 Allow for dispersed campsite upload.
 		- Safety features - fire, animals, water contaminants, etc...
 		- HTML interactive.
 On click replaces st.button function.
+		- Adding a toggle feature on folium map: climbing areas, hiking trails, POI, Ranger Stations.

 (3/14)